tianyhe/genie-worksheets/docs/getting_started.md

 !!! tip "Example for knowledge access"
     Real-life queries often involve both structured and unstructured accesses.
-    For instance, queries “What’s the best-rated restaurant with a romantic atmosphere” require access to both the structured “ratings” column and the free text “reviews” column.
+    For instance, queries "What's the best-rated restaurant with a romantic atmosphere" require access to both the structured "ratings" column and the free text "reviews" column.

 To handle hybrid knowledge bases, Genie adopts the SUQL query language, an SQL extension that integrates search of unstructured data (Liu et al., 2024d).
 Genie can be used with other knowledge access systems as well.